-unemployed persons in per cent of the labour force (seasonally adjusted) in July (average of June-August)
+unemployed persons in per cent of the labour force (seasonally adjusted) in September (average of August -October)

 |1Three-month average named by the middle month.|